Wesam-1110111/init_ii/README.md

-How you write good README:
+How you write a good README:
 ========

-to know how, you can go to https://youtube.com
+to know how, you can go to [YouTube](https://youtube.com)

 *good bye*